AltCampus/data-structure-and-algos/src/algorithms/elementary-sorting/README.md

+# (Please go through the PDF version as it is much easier to read)

 # Sorting

 Sorting refers to arranging data in a particular format.
 Sorting algorithm specifies the way to arrange data in a particular order.
 Most common orders are in numerical or lexicographical order.